The back yard and back garden on Victorian housing estates

 Along the path, away from the house, was the back garden.

 The soil was in good condition thanks to my brothers and me, who had to go out with a wheelbarrow, brush and shovel, and collect horse dung from the road as manure.
 There was quite a lot of it because horses were effectively the only means of transport and no-one thought it at all odd for them to leave their dung on the road.
 My father put the dung that we collected into a large tin bath and watered it down.
-Runner beans seemed to do particularly well with this treatment.
-My brothers and I did not quarrel about the chore.
+Runner beans seemed to do particularly well with this watery manure.
+My brothers and I never quarrelled about the chore.
 In those days when you were told to do a job, you just did it, no questions asked.